jundalisay/superblist/content/en/superphysics/solutions/ideology-matrix.md

 In politics, this is commonly seen in the confusion between democracy and socialism.

-Democracy first appeared in ancient Greece and was defined by Socrates* as a system where people could vote on everything.
+Democracy first appeared in ancient Greece and was defined by Socrates as a system where people could vote on everything.

+{{< box >}}

+### The Error of 'Oligarchy'

-> *Another problem is the word 'oligarchy'.
-Socrates originally used it to mean rule through money.
-However, modern dictionaries wrongly define oligarchy as 'rule of the few'.
-But tyranny, timocracy, and aristocracy are all ruled by a few people, and so the dictionary defintion is useless.
-What the dictionary staff probably did was simply to use the literal meaning of oligarchy as ὀλίγος or 'the few', not knowing that Socrates only used it to differentiate it from 'demos' or 'the many'.
+Another problem is the word 'oligarchy'.

+Socrates originally used it to mean **rule through money**.
+However, modern dictionaries wrongly define oligarchy as 'rule of the few' simply because the dictionary staff simply used the literal meaning of oligarchy as ὀλίγος which meant 'the few'.

+The problem is that the rule of the few also is in tyranny, timocracy, and aristocracy.
+So the dictionary defintion is useless.
+The dictionary staff  did not know that Socrates only used ὀλίγος to differentiate it from 'demos' or 'the many' which is what democracy is.
+{{< /box >}}

 **Socialism** first appeared in the 19th century from the French economists Henri de Saint-Simon.
 It was as an alternative to the unregulated freedom after the French Revolution destroyed the controlling power of the monarchy and the church:

 - The freed peasants made up the first estate
 - The monarchs and the church made up the second estate
-- The merchants* and manufacturers made up the third estate
+- The merchants and manufacturers made up the third estate

+{{< box >}}

+### The Error of 'Capitalist'

-> *After the French Revolution, the aristocrats were lumped into a term called 'capitalists' because of the industrial revolution.
-Our [other post](/social/economics/capitalism) explains why even the modern word 'capitalist' is wrong because it originally meant profit-earners, which include farmers and peddlers.
+After the French Revolution, the aristocrats were lumped by later writers into the word 'capitalists' because of the industrial revolution wherein industry suddenly became capital-intensive instead of labor-intensive because of expensive machines.

+Our [other post](/social/economics/capitalism) explains why even the modern word 'capitalist' is wrong because it originally meant profit-earners, which include farmers and peddlers -- people that did not use expensive machinery.

 Adam Smith never used the word 'capitalist'.
-The classical term for modern capitalism was "stock-jobbing" which emphasizes the growth of paper stock-price.
+The classical term for capitalism was "stock-jobbing" which emphasized the growth of paper stock-price.
+This price would then allow the purchase of expensive machines.

 Thus, Neo-classical Economics should be more accurately named as 'Paper Mercantilism' and Capitalism as 'Stock-Paper Mercantilism' as its subset.
+This is consistent with John Maynard Keynes enshrining liquidity preference as the love for paper money.
+{{< /box >}}

-Socialism meant the third estate unifying their interests with the first estate in order to keep factories running and industry humming.
-This led to the concept of employee wages and benefits for the first class coming from the third class.
+Socialism meant that the third estate would unify their interests with the first estate in order to keep factories running and industry humming.
+This led to the concept of the third estate giving employee wages and benefits for the first estate.
 This is so common nowadays.

 Thus, the peasants were split into two: